 You can use formal written notices to inform them that you have a problem that needs fixing.
 The notice you use will depend on the problem.

-Use our Notice to landlord of rented premises (Word, 1.9MB) to tell your landlord or property manager that:
+Use our Notice to residential rental provider of rented premises (97KB Word) to tell your rental provider or property manager that:

-Use our Notice of breach of duty to landlord of rented premises (Word, 729KB) to tell your landlord or property manager that:
+Use our Notice of breach of duty to residential rental provider of rented premises (Word, 112KB) to tell your rental provider or property manager that:

 - the property is not suitable for occupation